S. Rajaratnam School of International Studies (RSIS)

 (d) Encourage creative rethinking of policy analysis.

 The M.Sc.
-(International Relations) programme will cover a broad spectrum of issues, including:
+(International Relations) programme is specially designed to cover a broad spectrum of issues, including:

 (a) Theories of International Relations;